2014 AAA 400

 The 2014 AAA 400 was a NASCAR Sprint Cup Series race that was held on September 28, 2014, at Dover International Speedway in Dover, Delaware.
 Contested over 400 laps, it was the 29th race of the 36 race 2014 Sprint Cup Series championship, and the third race in the Chase for the Sprint Cup.
 Jeff Gordon won the race, his fourth win of the season and first at Dover since 2001.
 Brad Keselowski finished second while Jimmie Johnson, Joey Logano and Matt Kenseth rounded out the top five.
 The top rookies of the race were Kyle Larson (6th), Austin Dillon (24th), and Justin Allgaier (29th).

-Previous week's race

-Joey Logano took off on the first Green-White-Checker attempt to score his fourth victory of the season.
-“It feels good to go into the next one,” Logano said.
-“We’ve got to keep doing what we’re doing though.
-We’ve got to keep our eye on the prize and think about the big trophy at the end.”

 Report

 Background

 The track, Dover International Speedway, is a four-turn short track oval that is 1 mi long.
 The track's turns are banked at twenty-four degrees.
 The front stretch, the location of the finish line, is banked at nine degrees with the backstretch.
 The racetrack has seats for 113,000 spectators.
 Jimmie Johnson was the defending race winner from 2013.

 Despite his name being on the entry list for this weekend's race, Ryan Truex was released from BK Racing on September 23.
 Sources within the team stated the change stemmed from unhappiness with the amount of feedback from the rookie driver.
 Travis Kvapil is expected to drive the car for the rest of the season.

-Eight days after sending the case to a grand jury, Ontario County district attorney Michael Tantillo announced on September 24 that Tony Stewart would not be charged in the death of Kevin Ward Jr. The grand jury could not find sufficient reason to indict Stewart on any charges.
-“This has been the toughest and most emotional experience of my life, and it will stay with me forever," Stewart said in the statement.
-"I'm very grateful for all the support I’ve received and continue to receive.
-I respect everything the District Attorney and Sheriff’s Office did to thoroughly investigate this tragic accident.
-While the process was long and emotionally difficult, it allowed for all the facts of the accident to be identified and known.
-While much of the attention has been on me, it's important to remember a young man lost his life.
-Kevin Ward Jr.’s family and friends will always be in my thoughts and prayers.”
-NASCAR's Chief Communications Officer Brett Jewkes also released a statement.
-“There are no winners in tragedy,” it said.
-“Our thoughts and prayers remain with the Kevin Ward Jr. family and Tony Stewart as they all cope with this tragic incident.”